 The IRA belongs to the nonworking spouse and they can name a beneficiary and choose the investments.

-For example, one parent is at home with the twins.
-The other spouse earns $80,000.
+For example, one parent is at home with the twins and he only works part-time and earns $3,000.
+The other spouse earns $95,000.
 The “at home spouse” can set up an IRA for the maximum of $5,500 using their joint income.

 There are a few more rules.
 If you make too much money the government will not allow you to set up that Spousal IRA.
-Eligibility for the nonworking spouse is phased out once joint AGI (adjusted gross income) reaches $186,000 and goes away at $196,000.
+Eligibility is phased out once joint AGI (adjusted gross income) is between $178,000 and goes away once you reach $188,000.

 The spouse can set up a traditional IRA or they can use a Roth IRA.
 If the “at home spouse” is under 45, I would recommend using the Roth IRA.
 There are many good calculators online to help you figure out whether a current deduction or tax-free future income is the better deal.
 The younger you are the sweeter the deal for tax-free income.